depage/depage-forms/README.md

 ============

 depage-forms is PHP library for HTML form generation with focus on usability.
-It is part of depage-cms, but it also works as a standalone tool.
+It is part of [depage-cms] (http://www.depagecms.net/), but it also works as a standalone tool.
 By abstracting HTML, browser flaws (duplicate form submissions) and form validation, it provides a comfortable way to obtain reliable data.